alvaro-osvaldo-tm/Normative-Documents/Source/Taxonomy/Enterprise/Enterprise Architecture/Enterprise Architecture.md

 ## Classification

-Wikidata (Q1048431) refers it as subclass from "Software Architecture", however this concept is made under a architecture viewpoint , since an enterprise architecture can be purely business domain oriented and no include the software viewpoint.
+Based in Wikidata (Q1048431) concetp, has "Software Architecture" as subclass, however this concept is made under a business-driven viewpoint.

 ## Practiced by